Russian battleship Sinop: History

 She was converted to a gunnery training ship in 1910 and had four 6-inch 45-caliber guns installed on her upper deck.
 Sinops 12-inch guns were removed in 1912 and she received four single 203 mm 50-caliber guns in turrets that were also mounted on the upper deck.
 The ship's original 6-inch 35-caliber guns were replaced with 45-caliber guns and two more were added in the Admiral's salon.
-Four more 47-mm guns were also added as were four machine guns.
+Two more 47-mm guns were also added as were four machine guns.
 Her torpedo tubes were removed and Sinop also received a central fire control station.
 She spent World War I as a guardship at Sevastopol.

 Sinop was refitted in Nikolaev with torpedo bulges to serve as 'mine-bumpers' in 1916 to allow her to lead other ships into the mined waters of the Bosphorus, but the operation was later cancelled.
 She was captured by the Germans in April 1918 in Sevastopol and was handed over to the Allies in November 1918.
 The British sabotaged her engines on 25 April 1919 as they abandoned the Whites to prevent any use by the advancing Bolsheviks.
 Sinop therefore remained at Sevastopol for the duration of the Russian Civil War, being captured by both sides as they occupied the city in turn, but was then abandoned by Wrangel's fleet when it evacuated the Crimea in 1920.
 Although Russian archives say that Sinop was gradually scrapped from 1922, an underwater expedition under the leadership of Robert Ballard found a wreck that has been tentatively identified as Sinop upside down off not far from Sevastopol.